 Bank Windhoek expands property financing in the north

-Bank Windhoek has reported a significant growth in property sales in northern Namibia, with 142 properties sold through estate agents in 2023, totaling N$188 million.
+Bank Windhoek has reported a significant growth in property sales in northern Namibia, with 142 properties sold through estate agents in 2023, totalling N$188 million.

 This marks a substantial increase from N$88 million worth of properties sold in 2021, according to James Chapman, Executive Officer of Retail Banking Services and Specialist Finance at Bank Windhoek.